Intro to Welding

 Geometric Dimensioning & Tolerancing (GD&T) Basics

 This course provides the students with a foundation in the skills needed to read and follow blueprints using geometric dimensioning and tolerancing (GD&T).
 The course deals with basic geometric dimensioning and tolerancing methods as interpreted in the ASME Y14.5M.
 The student will learn to read geometric tolerancing symbolism and terms.
+For those with limited knowledge and experience, the Basic Presicion Measurement Course is recommended as a prerequisite to GD&T.

 Time: 8 a.m. to 4 p.m.